GeoscienceAustralia/ptha/propagation/SWALS/README.md

 [gfortran](./src/src_standard_compiler_var_gfortran) and
 [ifort](./src/src_standard_compiler_var_ifort)).
 Variables in these scripts can be overridden by defining them in the application-specific makefile (see the examples).
 This is required in many situations (e.g. to use spherical coordinates, or compile with support for distributed-memory parallel runs, or to use a different compiler/options, or use non-standard library locations.)

-See the validation test suite for examples.
+See the validation test suite for examples, and documentation of compiler options below.

 # Step 1: Run the unit-tests